Dreaming381/Latios-Framework/README.md

 clips it leverages ACL, a powerful high quality animation compression solution used in AAA titles such as Rise of the Tomb Raider, Fortnite, and Valorant.

+**Common Reasons to Use:**

+-   You use QVVS Transforms
+-   You want better rendering performance and features related to LODs, light probes, and deforming meshes
+-   You want to customize and extend ECS rendering with access to the culling logic
+-   You prefer code-driven animation workflows and inertial blending
+-   You wish to build your own animation visual tool tailored to your project

+**Common Reasons to Avoid:**

+-   You absolutely require a robust out-of-the-box code-free skeletal animation solution for only a small number of entities

 ### Calligraphics

 [Calligraphics](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Calligraphics/README.md)